brandonhorst/declarative-nlp/README.md

 ### Commands

 I'll explain by way of example.
 The developer could make a new command that allows users to tweet.
 You define two things: the **grammar** (described above) and the **logic** (the code that physically sends the tweet to Twitter).
 These are defined in an ES6 class definition (though the can easily be described using ES5 syntax).
-Note that we have abstracted the <
+Note that we have abstracted the `<StringPhrase>` into its own component, `<TweetContent>`.

 ```js
 /** @jsx createElement */